bcgov/smk/docs/configuration/tools/measure.md

 # Measure Tool

+**Deprecated** - This tool does not work properly in SMK versions 1.1.2 and later.

 Add a button to the toolbar, that shows a panel that allows the user to measure distances or areas on the map.

 This is default configuration for the Measure tool (click on a property name for more information):